kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Sentiment and Bias

-Language reflects culture.
+Language reflects culture
-Models reflect training data.
+Models reflect training data
 Unequal errors appear

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.